Alovchin91/flac-winrt/README.md

 **flac-winrt** includes all the necessary source code to build the libraries.
 FLAC for Windows Runtime solution includes original libFLAC and its dependencies, including [libogg](http://downloads.xiph.org/releases/ogg/), and contains libFLAC_winrt project that is the main output of the solution.

 You will need Visual Studio 2013 or higher to build the library for Windows (Phone) 8.1 or higher.
+All the projects currently are set up to build for Windows Phone 8.1, but it's easy to retarget them for Windows 8.1 or higher.